TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Usage.md

 <br />

-As we know, this type of functions can be vulnerable to SQL Injection.
+As we know, this type of functions can be vulnerable to `SQL Injection`.

-To test this, we use the classic MySQL payload:
+To test this, we use the classic `MySQL` payload:

 <br />